 According to the American Psychological Association’s 2020 Stress in America Survey, the US is in the midst of a national mental health crisis.
+Stress is rampant.
 From an intractable pandemic to economic uncertainty and political turmoil, a long list of unprecedented events is adding new stressors to an already stressed-out world.

 To cope with a near-constant barrage of stressors large and small, mental health professionals and wellness advocates recommend a variety of strategies including exercise, meditation, better sleep and a healthy diet.
 Severe stress, anxiety and depression can also be helped with medications that calm anxiety and boost the uptake of the brain’s natural “feel good” chemicals serotonin and dopamine.

-5 Popular Marijuana Strains Combined with Herbs & Vitamins
+5 Popular Marijuana Strains for Stress Combined with Herbs & Vitamins

 1. ACDC and Kava Kava